-- November 18, 2021 (Blocks 5, 1-5pm) - December 16, 2021 (Block 6-7, 8:30am-12:30pm) - February 24, 2022 (Block 8, 1-5pm) - April 7, 2022 (Blocks 9-10, 8:30am-12:30pm)
+November 16, 2023 (Blocks 5, 1-5pm) December 14, 2023 (Block 6 - 8:30am-12:30pm; Block 7 - 1-5pm) February 22, 2024 (Block 8, 1-5pm) April 4, 2024 (Blocks 9-11, 8:30am-12:30pm)

-- 1. Students will have improved knowledge of Spanish grammar and medical Spanish vocabulary. - 2.
-Students will learn how Latino culture affects access and utilization of health care. - 3.
-Students will become familiar with correct use of a medical interpreter. - 4.
-Students will practice use of medical Spanish in the clinical skills center.
+1. Students will have improved knowledge of Spanish grammar and medical Spanish vocabulary.

+2. Students will learn how Latino culture affects access and utilization of health care.

+3. Students will become familiar with correct use of a medical interpreter.

+4. Students will practice use of medical Spanish in the clinical skills center.

-- 1. Improved knowledge of role of culture in care of patients will enhance patient care. - 2.
-Assessing skills in language will define safety limits in relying on personal medical Spanish knowledge. - 3.
-Enhanced knowledge of medical Spanish will improve communication ability. - 4.
-Understanding correct use of an interpreter will improve professionalism. - 5.
-Understanding the role of the interpreter and laws requiring access to interpreter will improve systems based practice knowledge.
+1. Improved knowledge of role of culture in care of patients will enhance patient care.

+2. Assessing skills in language will define safety limits in relying on personal medical Spanish knowledge.

+3. Enhanced knowledge of medical Spanish will improve communication ability.

+4. Understanding correct use of an interpreter will improve professionalism.

+5. Understanding the role of the interpreter and laws requiring access to interpreter will improve systems-based practice knowledge.

-- Students are expected to work independently on Canopy models.
-You must request access from the COM library. - 2.
-They are expected to attend the session in the clinical skills center, and sessions on use of an interpreter and practical medical Spanish. - 3.
-A literature review and brief essay (1-2 pages) on the role of culture in medical care is required.
+1. Students are expected to work independently on Canopy models.
+You must request access from the COM library.

+2. They are expected to attend 2 conversation sessions, one virtual SP session through the clinical skills center, and sessions on use of an interpreter and practical medical Spanish.

+3. A literature review and brief essay (1-2 pages) on the role of culture in medical care is required.

-Clinical Anatomy Teaching Elective
+Clinical Anatomy Teaching Elective MDE 8093